tastejs/awesome-app-ideas/README.md

 > Ideas for sample projects you could create with a framework to demonstrate its approach to solving specific problems *Please read the [contribution guidelines](contributing.md) before contributing.*

+### An app where you can take a pic of your junk and it shows you what Pinterest projects you can make with it

+### An app that connects you to someone in the world who is interested in learning your language and vice versa
 ## Ideas

 ### Arcade Shooter (Galaga etc)